 On Guard: Protecting against a stroke’s blow

-By Dr Poonam Khetrapal Singh WHO Regional Director for South-East Asia
+Op-ed by Dr Poonam Khetrapal Singh, Regional Director, WHO South-East Asia Region

 How to prevent, detect and respond to brain strokes